Editor’s Note: This is an updated and revised edition for 2018.

 Test Or Inspect Your Water Filters & Replace As Needed

-Those with built in water filters in their home should stock up on replacements and check to see if they need replaced.
+Those with built-in water filters in their home should stock up on replacements and check to see if they need to be replaced.
 A lot of those on well systems have sediment filters and when they get older they can slow down the water throughout your home.

 Make sure you have shovels and maybe some extra salt for walkways